Society of Freemasons, Limerick

-The Masonic Centre in Limerick is located in the midst of the tourist and heritage area of the city, directly across the road from King John’s Castle and beside the former Bishop's Lady's Palace (now the headquarters of the City's Civic Trust) and the City Museum.
+The Masonic Centre in Limerick is located in the midst of the tourist and heritage area of the city, directly across the road from King John’s Castle and beside the former Bishop's Lady's Palace and the City Museum.

 Heritage and history are very much part of the tradition of Freemasonry which is based on legends that date back to the time of the construction of King Solomon’s Temple.
 Of the many great buildings erected by the masons in the Middle Ages, attention has focused on the great cathedrals throughout Europe.